CodePapa360/Forkify-Recipe-App/README.md

 Feel free to contact me with any questions or feedback!

+## Credits

+This app was created as part of Jonas Smechmann's Udemy course [The Complete JavaScript Course 2023: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/).

+Special thanks to Jonas for his excellent teaching and guidance throughout the course.

 ## Show your support

 Give a ⭐️ if this project helped you!